University nomination required. See How to Apply below for more details.

 Step 2: Apply for Campus Nomination

+Confirm this year's nomination application deadline on our Applicant Resource Site.
 Students interested in seeking Drexel University nomination for the Truman Scholarship should submit an Application for Nomination.
 This will also require you to upload a resume or CV, a signed Fellowship Waiver, and answers to some short essay questions drawn from the actual Truman application.
 This application is the basis on which the committee selects Drexel's Truman nominees, so be sure to spend some time planning out your answers and editing your responses carefully.
-To help you plan your application, you can preview the questions on the form on our Truman Scholarship resource page.
+To help you plan your application, you can preview the questions on the form on our Truman Scholarship Applicant Resource Site.

 The Drexel University Selection Committee will evaluate your application according to Truman's selection criteria and will select for nomination those candidates who best demonstrate the potential to be Truman Scholars.
 Truman Nominees will be announced in early November and will receive feedback for revising and preparing a complete application.
 Please note that we will not give draft feedback on application materials for the nomination process.